bhornick09/TCG-Card-Shop-Simulator-Mod-Menu/README.md

 ## To install the mod:
 1. **Download the Bepinex Config Manager**
   - This mod requires Windows x64
-  - Download the Bepinex Config folder (the code files are not needed)
+  - Download the Bepinex Config folder (the TCG Card Shop Mod Menu Code folder is not needed)

 2. **Install Bepinex**
   - Simply drag and drop the Bepinex Config folder into the root of your game (for example C:\Program Files (x86)\Steam\steamapps\common\TCG Card Shop Simulator)